Introduction

 Subnet nodes classified as Registered are not included in the consensus and do not have to be in the subnet yet.

 By first registering on-chain before entering the subnet, it can be used as a POS (Proof of Stake) for other subnet nodes to allow its entry into the subnet within other subnet node routing tables.
+Subnets can require any form of security measurement requirements, such as higher staking minimums.

 Permissions: